 NARSAD Independent Investigator Grants

-These grants are reserved for scientists who are at the associate professor level or the professional equivalent.
+These grants support scientists who are at the associate professor level or the professional equivalent.
 Grants are awarded at $50,000 per year for a total of $100,000.
-Eligible scientists and researchers must be studying schizophrenia, major affective disorders such as Bipolar Disorder or other serious mental illnesses.
+Eligible scientists and researchers must study schizophrenia, major affective disorders such as Bipolar Disorder, or other serious mental illnesses.

 NARSAD Distinguished Investigator Grant